Challenges in Statistically Rejecting the Perfect Competition Hypothesis Using Imperfect Competition Data: Simulation results

-Figure \ref{fg:theta_hat_power_iv_polynomial_relative_to_benchmark} reports the relative efficiency gain of the first approximation approach.
-The efficiency gain is ignorable.
-Figure \ref{fg:theta_hat_power_iv_optimal_relative_to_benchmark_10000} in the main text reports the relative efficiency gain of the optimal instruments in the second approach.
-The efficiency gain is significant when the number of markets is more than 1,000.
-However, this does not change our benchmark results.
+The case with optimal instruments represents the ideal scenario in which researchers can obtain the most efficient moment conditions.
+Figures \ref{fg:theta_hat_power_iv_polynomial_relative_to_benchmark} and \ref{fg:theta_hat_power_iv_optimal_relative_to_benchmark_10000} present the relative efficiency gains of the first and second approximation approaches compared to the benchmark model.
+Unfortunately, even in this best-case scenario, the efficiency gain is negligible.
+While optimal instruments increase the rejection probability when the number of markets exceeds 1,000, this gain does not substantially alter our benchmark results.

+Why is it statistically challenging to differentiate between perfect and Cournot competition?
+In differential product markets, as demonstrated by \citet{berry2014identification}, the variation in instrumental variables can aid in discerning firm behavior.
+Various factors such as changes in the number of products, prices in other markets, and alterations in product characteristics, can be utilized without requiring a specific functional form.
+In contrast, homogeneous product markets exhibit limited variation only on demand rotation instruments.
+Therefore, even when the number of markets is substantial, firm conduct tests may lack the necessary power to differentiate between perfect and Cournot competition.